HomeLatest NewsEnterprise ITHindustan Zinc deploys AI, remote mining tech to boost output

 Advertisement

 “Technology is core to our value chain,” said Hindustan Zinc CEO Arun Misra.
 “We are increasingly becoming a technology company, as tech is now integral to our metal production.
-By rapidly adopting AI/ML, robotics, automation we are propelling the industry and nation forward.”
+By rapidly adopting AI/ML, robotics, automation we are propelling the and nation forward.”

 The company said it has implemented additional technological solutions, including an AI-powered surveillance system that reportedly reduced manual monitoring by 50%, robotic automation in high-temperature smelting processes, and plans to introduce LiDAR-equipped drones for underground mine mapping.